How to get on Release Radar or Discover Weekly on Spotify?

 But what is this playlist made of?
 Well, it’s entirely based on each user’s taste in music.
 It modulates itself according to your listening and your reactions.
 An intelligent algorithm that analyses individual listening habits and will thus help you discover similar songs that you have probably never heard before.

-At this point, you probably want to know how you can increase your chances of getting on the Discover Weekly playlist?
+At this point, you probably want to know how you can increase your chances of getting on the Discover Weekly playlist, right?

 Your tracks must be present in playlists.
 Of course, the selection of the Discover Weekly playlist is mainly based on other playlists on the platform.
 And here we’re not just talking about playlists with millions of subscribers, but also small playlists in your area.